UniversalDependencies/docs/_nmf/feat/Mood.md

 ### <a name="Des">`Des`</a>: desiderative

 The desiderative mood corresponds to the English modal “would like to”.
-In Suansu, it is expressed via the desiderative marker **tha**.
+In Naga-Suansu, it is expressed via the desiderative marker **tha**.

 #### Examples